 Looking for some unique and wonderful places to run when visiting Sevierville, Pigeon Forge, Gatlinburg and the Great Smoky Mountains aside from right down the main parkway(which can be an enjoyable run with plenty to look at)?
 There are many great places to log some miles in the area so we thought it would be a good idea to put together a list of a few our favorites.
 No matter where you choose to run you will have the Great Smoky Mountains as a glorious backdrop to each step you take.

 Sevierville City Park is a nice quiet place to run.
 Close to downtown Sevierville, this is a place for almost any activity!
 The park has a 0.5 mile walking/running trail that is connected to the Memorial River Trail Greenway which travels under the main parkway and continues along the river an additional 1.8 miles.
 With no roads to cross this is a nice run along the Little Pigeon River.
-For maps and additional information here is the Sevierville Walking (Running)/Biking Trails Brochure.
+For maps and additional information here is the Sevierville Walking (Running)/Biking Trails Greenway Master Plan.
 The park facilities also include softball fields, little league baseball, eight tennis courts (four lighted), concessions, restrooms, picnic areas and shelters along the river, a spectacular self-contained playground and an outdoor pool at the Family Aquatic Center.

 The Memorial River Trail Greenway is a riverside park featuring a walking/running trail along the water’s edge.
 The beautifully landscaped greenway adjoins the Paine Memorial Park with picnic tables and a gazebo.
 Benches line the walking/running trail for enjoyment of the scenery along the river, which includes numerous migratory birds and other waterfowl.
 The greenway passes the McMahan Burial Mound in Sevierville before continuing on a boardwalk to the Great Smoky Mountains Parkway Bridge over the Little Pigeon River in Sevierville.
 At the bridge, the greenway continues to Sevierville City Park through a forested area and across a small covered bridge.